 Labor Certification – Some temporary worker visa categories require your prospective employer to obtain a labor certification or other approval from the Department of Labor on your behalf before filing the Petition for a Nonimmigrant Worker, Form I-129, with USCIS.
 Your prospective employer should review the Instructions for Form I-129 on the USCIS website to determine whether labor certification is required for you.

 Petition Approval – Some temporary worker categories are limited in total number of petitions which can be approved on a yearly basis.
-Before you can apply for a temporary worker visa at the U.S. Embassy in Belarus, a Petition for a Nonimmigrant Worker, Form I-129, must be filed on your behalf by a prospective employer and be approved by USCIS.
+Before you can apply for a temporary worker visa at the U.S. Embassy in Khartoum, a Petition for a Nonimmigrant Worker, Form I-129, must be filed on your behalf by a prospective employer and be approved by USCIS.
 For more information about the petition process, eligibility requirements by visa category, and numerical limits, if applicable, see Working in the U.S. and Temporary (Nonimmigrant) Workers on the USCIS website.
 Once the petition is approved, USCIS will send your prospective employer a Notice of Action, Form I-797.

 Step 1.
 Check the Validity of Your Passport

 Your passport must be valid for at least six months beyond your period of stay in the United States, unless exempt by country-specific agreements (PDF, 57 KB).
 If more than one person is included in your passport, each person who needs a visa must submit a separate application.

 Step 2.
 Complete the Online Nonimmigrant Visa Application, Form DS-160

 Please note that you must answer EVERY question on the application forms.
 If the answer to a question is “none,” please write “none”(Do not leave it blank).
 Incomplete/incorrect forms will be returned and will require you to schedule a new interview appointment.